natebosch/vim-lsc/README.md

 autocmd CompleteDone * silent! pclose
 ```

 Disable autocomplete with `let g:lsc_enable_autocomplete = v:false`.
-When using
-manual completion the `completefunc` may have no results if completion is
-requested before the server responds with suggestions.
+A
+completion function is available at `lsc#complete#complete` (set to
+`completefunc` if applying the default keymap).
+This is synchronous and has a
+cap of 5 seconds to wait for the server to respond.
+It can be used whether
+autocomplete is enabled or not.

 ### Reference Highlights